scuzzydude/asimov/asimov.md

 #### Scootoro

-The **scootoro** is sum of the scoot trustees**.** Each **scoot charter** shall define the method of voting by its scootage in selection of the scootoro.
+The scootoro is sum of the scoot trustees.
+Each scoot charter shall define the method of voting by its scootage in selection of the scootoro.
 When it comes to Foundation elections, the trustee can be a representative, where they vote their own will.
 Or their vote can be a proxy for an election result of their own scootage.
 The behavior of the trustee as member of the scootoro shall be defined in the protocol and part each Scoot's charter.

 #### Scootara